Many or all companies we feature compensate us. Compensation and editorial

 How to apply

-Applying for a Fig Loans personal or credit builder loan involves a process distinct from many traditional lenders because it doesn’t affect the applicant’s credit score.
+Applying for a Fig Loans personal or credit builder loan doesn’t affect your credit score.

 Unlike other lenders that offer prequalification to gauge eligibility without affecting credit scores, Fig Loans’ approach simplifies the process, but its terms are less flexible than traditional personal loan lenders.